etclabscore/ECIPs/ECLIPs/ECIP-draft_succinct-proofs.md

 FlyClient is that something, and adding an `MMRroot` to each blockheader is the protocol change that will allow FlyClient to work.

-On a high level, it allows the verifier to sample a subset of blocks in a tree, rather than a full amount thought a linked list, improving the time-complexit from O(n) to O(log(n)).
+On a high level, it allows the verifier to sample a subset of blocks in a tree, rather than a full amount thought a linked list, improving the time-complexity from O(n) to O(log(n)).
 The sample subset can be made large enough such it is cryptographically infeasible to ever produce a false proof.

 With this EIP, PoW can be proven in < 3 megabytes.
 This will hit a sweet spot, where for instance, mobile wallets, can request the latest cummulative work every time they are opened (no need to even "sync").
 Users can finally verify data in a practical way (without a full-node).
 The proofs are even small enough for IoT devices.